-Our brains generally ramp up on anxiety when we haven’t given ourselves time during the day to be alone with our thoughts and so they keep us from sleeping at night or come up unexpectedly at unwanted times.
+Our brains generally ramp up on anxiety when we haven’t given ourselves time during the day to be alone with our thoughts.
+Then those thoughts can keep us up at night or come up unexpectedly at unwanted times.

-This last point is one of the key factors in maintaining connections with others while feeling down.
-A giant contributing factor to feeling down can be believing that we have to pretend we are feeling differently than we actually are to make others comfortable.
-It is important for your own mental health to say how you’re truly feeling when someone asks.
+This last point is a key factor in maintaining connections with others when you’re feeling down.
+A giant contributing factor to feeling down is pretending we are feeling differently than we actually are to make others comfortable.
+It is important for your mental health to say how you’re truly feeling when someone asks.

 We may worry about disappointing others or making them uncomfortable, but the price of smiling through pain can be much greater than being honest when others ask how you’re doing.
 This is also an important part of exercising honesty and vulnerability in relationships that matter to us.

-The false belief is that we are protecting those we love from a perceived burden when in fact we are distancing ourselves from them by not communicating how we are truly feeling or what we are truly needing in the moment.
-There is a significant amount of energy that goes into faking a smile for the imagined expectations we think others have of us.
+The false belief is that we are protecting those we love from a perceived burden.
+In fact, we distance ourselves from others by not communicating how we are truly feeling or what we truly need in the moment.
+A significant amount of energy goes into faking a smile for the imagined expectations we think others have of us.

 Give yourself permission to say as much or as little as you feel comfortable about what you’re experiencing when others ask.
-Assert your needs in that moment around whether you need support from someone else or not.
+Assert your needs in that moment around whether you need support from someone else.
 It’s okay to say you need some alone time to work through things.
 Again, the people who truly care about you will understand.